Singularity categories of Gorenstein monomial algebras: Introduction

-At last, we consider the $1$-Gorenstein monomial algebra, which is a special kind of monomial algebras.
-First, we character $1$-Gorenstein monomial algebra $A=kQ/I$ by the minimal generators of the two-sided ideal $I$, see Theorem \ref{proposition characterize of 1 Gorenstein monomial algebras}, which generalised \cite[Proposition 3.1]{CL} for gentle algebras.
-Second, there exists a hereditary algebra $B=kQ^B$ with $Q^B$ a disjoint union of finitely many simply-laced quivers of type $\A$ such that $D_{sg}(\mod^\Z A)\simeq D^b(\mod B)$, see Theorem \ref{singularity category of 1-Gorenstein algebras}.
-Third, we describe explicitly its ordinary singularity category $D_{sg}(\mod A)$ by using the triangulated orbit categories of type $\A$ in the sense of \cite{Ke}, see Theorem \ref{singularity category of 1-gorenstein monomial algebras}.
-In fact, in order to prove this result, we consider a kind of gluing algebras, which is defined by T. Br\"{u}stle in \cite{Br}, and we call them \emph{Br\"{u}stle's gluing algebras}.
-We prove that singularity categories, and also Gorenstein properties are invariant under Br\"{u}stle's gluing process, see Theorem \ref{theorem singularity equivalence of gluing vertices} and Proposition \ref{proposition of gorenstein properties of gluiing algebras}.
+Finally, we consider the $1$-Gorenstein monomial algebra, which is a special kind of monomial algebras.
+First, we characterize $1$-Gorenstein monomial algebra $A=KQ/I$ by using the minimal generators of the two-sided ideal $I$; see Theorem \ref{proposition characterize of 1 Gorenstein monomial algebras}, which generalises \cite[Proposition 3.1]{CL} for gentle algebras.
+Second, there exists a hereditary algebra $B=KQ^B$ with $Q^B$ a union of quivers of type $\A$ such that $D_{sg}(\mod^\Z A)\simeq D^b(\mod B)$; see Theorem \ref{singularity category of 1-Gorenstein algebras}.
+Third, we describe explicitly its ordinary singularity category $D_{sg}(\mod A)$ by using the triangulated orbit categories of type $\A$ in the sense of \cite{Ke}; see Theorem \ref{singularity category of 1-gorenstein monomial algebras}.
+In fact, in order to prove this result, we consider a kind of gluing algebras, which is defined by T. Br\"{u}stle in \cite{Br}, and called the \emph{Br\"{u}stle's gluing algebras}.
+We prove that singularity categories, and also Gorenstein properties are invariant under Br\"{u}stle's gluing process; see Theorem \ref{theorem singularity equivalence of gluing vertices} and Proposition \ref{proposition of gorenstein properties of gluiing algebras}.

 The paper is organized as follows.
-In Section 2, we collect some materials on positively graded algebras, Gorenstein algebras, (graded) Gorenstein projective modules and (graded) singularity categories.
-In Section 3, we prove that there is a silting object in $D_{sg}(\mod^\Z A)$ for a $1$-Gorenstein positively graded algebra $A= \bigoplus_{i\geq0}A_i$ if $\gldim A_0<\infty$.
-In Section 4, we prove that $D_{sg}(\mod^\Z A)$ admits a tilting object for $A$ a Gorenstein monomial algegbra.
-In Section 5, we characterize the $1$-Gorenstein monomial algebras.
-In Section 6, we describe the singularity categories for $1$-Gorenstein monomial algebras.
+In Section \ref{section 2}, we collect some materials on positively graded algebras, Gorenstein algebras, (graded) Gorenstein projective modules and (graded) singularity categories.
+In Section \ref{section 3}, we prove that there is a silting object in $D_{sg}(\mod^\Z A)$ for a $1$-Gorenstein positively graded algebra $A= \bigoplus_{i\geq0}A_i$ if $\gldim A_0<\infty$.
+In Section \ref{section 4}, we prove that $D_{sg}(\mod^\Z A)$ admits a tilting object for a Gorenstein monomial algebra $A$.
+In Section \ref{section 5}, we characterize $1$-Gorenstein monomial algebras.
+In Section \ref{section 6}, we describe the singularity categories for $1$-Gorenstein monomial algebras.